permitio/permit-hanko/article.md

 Now, let's try to delete the note - and we can see that the delete button is returning an error TBD add screenshot

-To change this situation, let's go to the Permit.io dashboard, and add an admin role to our user.
-TBD add screenshot
+To change this situation, let's go to the Permit.io dashboard, and add an admin role to our user TBD add screenshot

 Returning to the application, we can see that the delete button is now working.